List of flight airspeed records

-The Lockheed SR-71 Blackbird is the current record-holder for a crewed airbreathing jet aircraft.
+The Lockheed SR-71 Blackbird has held the record for crewed airbreathing jet aircraft since 1976.

 An air speed record is the highest airspeed attained by an aircraft of a particular class.
 The rules for all official aviation records are defined by Fédération Aéronautique Internationale (FAI), which also ratifies any claims.
 Speed records are divided into a number of classes with sub-divisions.
 There are three classes of aircraft: landplanes, seaplanes, and amphibians, and within these classes there are records for aircraft in a number of weight categories.
 There are still further subdivisions for piston-engined, turbojet, turboprop, and rocket-engined aircraft.
 Within each of these groups, records are defined for speed over a straight course and for closed circuits of various sizes carrying various payloads.

 Timeline

 Flight speed records over time, taken from the table below.

 Gray text indicates unofficial records, including unconfirmed or unpublicized war secrets.